 - A: Children as young as 8 years old can begin myopia management.
 In fact, children who are at risk of developing myopia or high myopia should ideally start before the age of 10 for optimal results, but it’s never too late to start!
 Either way, your optometrist will help determine whether your child is ready.

 Q: Do children with very low myopia need myopia management?

 - A: Yes, definitely.
 Taking the ‘wait and see’ approach runs the risk of allowing your child’s prescription to rise as they grow older, increasing their risk of developing serious eye diseases in the long run.

-James Tracey Eye Care serves patients from Midland Park, Midtown, Wyckoff, and Woodcliff Lake, New York and surrounding communities.
+James Tracey Eye Care serves patients from Midland Park, Midtown, Wyckoff, and Woodcliff Lake, New Jersey and surrounding communities.